mshumko/asilib/README.md

 # Contributing
 I welcome collaboration on this project.
 I need the most help with keeping up with documentation, writing more unittests, and adding other ASI missions.
 Please contact me or start a Pull Request with your suggestions.

+To install the developer dependencies, clone this repo, `cd aurora-asi-lib` and then run `python3 -m pip install -r requirements.txt -e .`

 ## Testing
 To run the asilib unit tests, change directory into `asi-lib` and run ```python3 -m unittest discover -v```.
 These tests take a few minutes to run because it must download REGO and THEMIS image files.